-How does TSTC in Harlingen’s Meal Plan Work?
+How does TSTC in Harlingen Meal Plan Work?

 TSTC in Harlingen offers students a declining balance meal plan program.

-This program allows students to select and purchase á la carte meals and any other food items they want at the Campus Food Court.
-Unlike traditional meal plans, with the declining balance program, no item is off limits because all items are priced individually.
+This program allows students to select and purchase á la carte meals and any other food items they want at the TSTC Food Court.
+Unlike traditional meal plans, with the declining balance program, no item is off-limits because all items are priced individually.
 This means the student has the freedom to decide what they want to eat and how much they want.
 Students are not tied to a certain number of servings or food types.
-If you are extra hungry, you can go back and purchase additional food items, or if you decide to skip a meal, you don’t lose anything, as there is no missed meal factor.
+If you are extra-hungry, you can go back and purchase additional food items, or if you decide to skip a meal, you don’t lose anything, as there is no missed meal factor.

 Who is required to participate in the meal plan?

-New students under 21 years old who reside in Oak Tree, Las Palmas or Palo Blanco are required to purchase, at minimum, the MP1 Meal Plan (currently $650) for their first two semesters at TSTC.
+New students under 21 years old who reside in Oak Tree Apartments, Las Palmas, and Palo Blanco dorms are required to purchase, at minimum, the MP1 Meal Plan (currently $650) for their first two semesters at TSTC.

 When do I sign up for a meal plan?